Enter your ZIP to find local pros.

 Signs Your Siding Needs Repair

 Small siding issues can escalate quickly, especially when moisture gets behind panels.
-Catching problems early can save you from larger repair bills later.
-Here are the most common warning signs homeowners should look for:
+Catching problems early can help prevent larger repair bills.
+Here are common warning signs to watch for:

-• Soft, spongy, or warped spots that indicate water infiltration
+• Soft, spongy, or warped spots that suggest water infiltration

 • Cracks, holes, or loose boards caused by storms or impact